Silver lining in inflation report helps send stocks higher

-NEW YORK (AP) — Stocks are bouncing back in early Tuesday trading on Wall Street, and the areas of the market most beaten down in recent days are leading the way.
+NEW YORK (AP) — Stocks are bouncing back on Wall Street Tuesday, and the areas of the market most beaten down in recent days are leading the way.

 The S&P 500 was 1% higher following back-to-back losses driven by worries about the economic collateral damage as the Federal Reserve tackles high inflation more aggressively.
-A report on Tuesday morning showed inflation last month was again at its highest level in 40 years, driven in particular by soaring gasoline prices, but the reading was relatively close to economists' expectations.
+A report on Tuesday morning showed inflation last month was again at its highest level in generations, driven by soaring gasoline prices in particular, but the reading was relatively close to economists' expectations.

-Another faint silver lining was that inflation unexpectedly slowed in March on a month-over-month basis, after ignoring the costs of food and fuel.
+Another faint silver lining was that inflation wasn't as bad as economists expected, when ignoring the costs of food and fuel.
 While it’s laughable to ask households to forget soaring prices at the gasoline pump and the grocery store, the Federal Reserve pays more attention to what’s called “core inflation” while setting policy because it’s less volatile.
-And month-over-month core inflation moderated to its slowest level since September.
+And core inflation on a month-over-month basis moderated to its slowest level since September.

 “Hopefully this is as bad as it gets,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.